 - Data Managers — Leads the implementation and maintenance of master data control across the entire organization.

-- Data Architects — Assists and provides insight for the design and implementation methods of data governance.
+- Data Architects — Assists and provides insight into the design and implementation methods of data governance.

 - Data Analysts — Uses trends, patterns, and analytics to review the information in data assets.